 Credits: post 1975 credits: autocredits

-Regulation 9A of the Social Security Credits Regulations 1975 (SI No 556)
+Regulation 32 of the State Pension Regulations 2015 (SI No 173)

-Autocredits are not awarded for the year in which a man reaches age 65 or any subsequent tax years.
+Autocredits are not awarded for the tax year in which a man reaches age 65 or any subsequent tax years.

-A self-employed earner will only receive autocredits for a year in which he has profits below the small profits threshold or is not liable for Class 2 National Insurance contributions as a result of ill-health, or other circumstances listed in regulation 43 of the Contribution Regulations 2001 (SI No 1004).
-A credit will be given for any week(s) for which he is not liable.
+A self-employed earner will only receive autocredits for a tax year in which he has profits below the small profits threshold or is not liable for Class 2 National Insurance contributions as a result of ill-health, or other circumstances listed in regulation 43 of the Contribution Regulations 2001 (SI No 1004).
+A credit will be given for any week or weeks for which he meets the conditions.

 Autocredits are not awarded for any tax year in which a man is absent from Great Britain or Northern Ireland for more than 182 days.

-- A woman born between 6 October and 5 November 1950 reaches SPA on 6 May 2011.
-A man born between those dates will therefore be given autocredits for the four tax years from tax year 2011 to 2012 to tax year 2014 to 2015
+- a woman born between 6 October and 5 November 1950 reaches SPa on 6 May 2011 - a man born between those dates will therefore be given autocredits for the 4 tax years from tax year 2011 to 2012 to tax year 2014 to 2015

 - a woman born between 6 September and 5 October 1953 reaches SPa on 6 March 2018 - a man born between those dates will therefore be given autocredits for the tax year 2017 to 2018, the last year for which autocredits are available